Dingo: Wild Dog of Australia

 Behavior and Social Structure of Dingoes

 Dingoes are pack animals, which means they live in groups called packs that consist of up to 12 individuals.
-A dominant alpha male and female lead the pack.
+A dominant alpha male and a dominant alpha female lead the pack.

 Within the pack, there is a clear hierarchy.
 The alpha pair has the highest status, followed by their offspring and lower-ranking members.
 This hierarchy affects everything from feeding order to access to potential mates.